cran-task-views/MedicalImaging/MedicalImaging.md

     additional multiway methods: PCAn (Tucker-n) and PARAFAC/CANDECOMP with these extensions.
 Applications include the analysis of EEG and functional MRI data.
+-   The `r pkg("EZFragility")` package computes the "neural fragility" matrix from intracranial EEG to examine brain dynamics during seizures.
+    It also offers some preprocessing and visualization features.

 ### Links